GJBoth/Masters-thesis/source/11_Effective_droplet.md

 \frac{\partial c }{\partial t} = D\nabla^2c
 $${#eq:diffusion}

 where we've replaced all the constant in front of the right term by $D$.
 We thus see that linearizing the Cahn-Hilliard equation in the bulk leads to a diffusion equation.
+The effective droplet theory is most accurate in predicting steady states and thus the time-dependence of @eq:diffusion is ignored.
 As we've replaced a single equation by two, we need an extra set of boundary conditions at the interface.

 ### Boundary conditions